mdche001/CS506_Bike_Lane/README.md

 Google Maps API Key<br>

 ## Running the source code

+- 1. Run 'bike_lane_filter.ipynb' to create the bike_block.csv file, which is the filtered bike block data.

+- 2. Run 'problem_3.py' to create the processed bike block data (Boston_Cambridge.csv) of both Boston and Cambridge's 311 data.

+- 3. Run the other code named by the problem's name or problem's number.

+Note:

-The code files end with .ipynb are the Jupiter version and need to use Jupiter/Jupiter Lab to run the program.
+- The code files end with .ipynb are the Jupiter version and need to use Jupiter/Jupiter Lab to run the program.

-Put your key into 5th and 9th cell in correlation_block_businesses.ipynb to use google map API to find the nearby businesses.
+- Put your key into 5th and 9th cell in correlation_block_businesses.ipynb to use google map API to find the nearby businesses.

-Firstly run 'bike_lane_filter.ipynb' to create the bike_block.csv file, which is the filtered bike block data.

-Secondly run 'problem_3.py' to create the processed bike block data of both Boston and Cambridge's 311 data.

-Then run the other code named by the problem's name or problem's number.

 ## Authors

 * **Mingdao Che** - *nan* - [Repo](https://github.com/mdche001/)